Complete and accurate Black and Aboriginal history taught in all schools

 7) For a minimum of two hours per week, join us to volunteer onsite at our outreach initiative outings in Toronto to collect physical signatures, increase our social network presence and recruit more volunteers.
 You must reside in the G.T.A..
 Call us at: 1-888-663-6602 Ext.
 9 or e-mail us at: email@example.com, and in the subject line write: "Action For Balance volunteering."
 Please encourage others to do the same until we reach our goal of 500,000 signatures.

-Today: Learning about is counting on you
+Today: Silence the Violence and is counting on you